Mohammed Sylla: Club career

 Sylla started his football career at French Second Division club Créteil, on the outskirts of Paris, before moving on to Le Havre when he was 18.
 He also played for Le Mans, before moving to Scotland to sign for St Johnstone, where he was considered to be a fan favourite.
 Sylla was also considered to be quite an aggressive player during his time at St. Johnstone, as he picked up 16 yellow cards.

 Celtic signed him for £650,000 in August 2001.
 Sylla played in a variety of different positions while at Celtic, but was never a first-team regular.
 Celtic won the league twice during Sylla's time at the club in 2001–02 and 2003–04.
 Sylla contributed nine league appearances to the first of these titles and fourteen to the second.

 Celtic released Sylla in 2005 and he then signed for Leicester City at the beginning of the 2005–06 season.
 He then had a short stint with Scottish Premier League club Kilmarnock in early 2007 and a trial with Nottingham Forest, before retiring.

 International career

-Born in the Ivory Coast, Sylla played for the Guinea national team internationally making 56 appearances between 1999 and 2007.
+Born in the Ivory Coast, Sylla played for the Guinea national team internationally making 33 appearances between 1994 and 2007 and scoring twice.